dandroos/fuertecode/content/about.md

 ---
 about_heading: About
 biog: >-
   Hi!
 My name is Dave!
-I am an Englishman fast-approaching middle age and I have been living happily on the Canary Island of Fuerteventura for the past few years.
+I am an Englishman fast-approaching middle age(!) and I have been living happily on Fuerteventura (one of the Canary Islands) for the past few years.
 When I am not in front of a computer, I am usually volunteering at my local dog rescue centre.
 I enjoy hanging out with, and taking photos of, all the dogs!
 I am also an amateur musician and enjoy playing the piano to unwind.